 which incorporates new health and safety measures and is in alignment with Centers for Disease Control (CDC) guidelines.
 Everyone can be a Movie STAR and play a role in creating a safe environment with social distancing (S); Thorough cleaning (T); App and website ordering of tickets, food and concessions for no-to-low contact interactions (A); and respecting each other by following these new protocols (R).
 Policies and guidelines will continue to evolve with time and will be assessed and updated on an ongoing basis.
 For the most up-to-date information visit www.MarcusTheatres.com/ReOpening.

-Silverspot Cinema at The Cornes of Brookfield – temporarily closed
+Silverspot Cinema at The Cornes of Brookfield – open

-Restaurants may be moving to indoor dining.
-Some have not yet.
+Restaurants have been limited in their capacity down to 25%.
 Find this guide up-to-date with 300+ restaurants in the Waukesha County area.

 Blaze Pi Day-Pie Day deal has been changed to allow customers to use the deal from March 16- December 31, 2020, so there is not a long line and crowd.
 Details can be found HERE.